lubiana/no-framework-tutorial/05-http.md

 ```

 This code is still fairly simple and there is a lot more stuff that can be considered when emitting a response to a
-webbrowser, if you want a more complete solution you can take a look at the [httpsoft/http-emitter](https://github.com/httpsoft/http-emitter/blob/master/src/SapiEmitter.php) package on github.
+browser, if you want a more complete solution you can take a look at the [httpsoft/http-emitter](https://github.com/httpsoft/http-emitter/blob/master/src/SapiEmitter.php) package on github.

 Remember that the object is only storing data, so if you set multiple status codes before you send the response, only the last one will be applied.